fanwosu/alx-low_level_programming/0x02-functions_nested_loops/README.md

 #5-sign.c is a function that prints the sign of a number
 6-abs.c is a function that computes the absolute value of an integer
 #7-print_last_digit.c writes a function that prints the last digit of numbers
+#8-24_hours.c is a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.